ryukau/VSTPlugins/docs/manual/IterativeSinCluster/IterativeSinCluster_en.md

 When checked, change delay time relative to note frequency.

 ## Change Log
+- 0.1.5
+  - Fixed a bug that cause crash when drawing string.
 - 0.1.4
   - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.3